openpolitics/manifesto/housing.md

 A landlord of a property that has been unnocuppied for 12 months or more can, once the property has been occupied for 12 months or more, claim a 6 month rebate on the council tax paid before the property was occupied.

 Government-backed lending schemes will be offered to landlords with unnoccupied residential properties that require refurbishment or repair in order to get them back into use.

+## Rental Sector

+We will investigate the benefits and feasibility of rent stabilisation through limiting rent increases.
+It is hoped this will ensure affordable rents in places where property prices are pricing people out of the area.